Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/drawing.svg" description="Figure 9. " %}
   </center>

 I will start by defining all the transformers for the BERT model, and then for the meta-data based model (using the Random Forest).
+I will then integrate this transformers into a pipeline to wich I will add the machine learning model itself.
+Finally I will combine the two pipeline into a single one with the stacking method.